 “A centre with respect and ethics”

-“I like what STEP is doing to take care of children and provide a safe space for the girls, as there is no other places in the bazaar taking care of the children except the drop-in centre.”
+She sells plastic bags and chewing gum in the bazaar.
+She says the DIC staff taught her how to take care and protect herself in the bazaar.“I like what STEP is doing to take care of children and provide a safe space for the girls, as there is no other places in the bazaar taking care of the children except the drop-in centre.”

 To provide a safe place for vulnerable and working children to access support that champions their right to protection and education and provides creative resilience building and peacebuilding activities.